How to Short a Stock: Defined and Explained

 Alternatives to Shorting a Stock

+The first alternative to consider are put options.
 A put option is an options contract that gives the buyer the right to sell shares of an underlying asset at its strike price up until the option’s expiration date.
 The put option buyer pays a premium for the contract.

-Suppose the stock falls below $8, as the put option buyer forecasted.
+Suppose the stock falls below $8, as the put option investor forecasted.
 They could sell it for an increased premium to someone else.
 If an investor were to exercise the option, they’d profit from being able to sell shares for $10 that are worth $8, pocketing the $2 difference, minus the $1 premium, leaving them with $1.
 Since each option contract is usually worth 100 shares, the total profit would be $100.

 Inverse ETFs